tsunami416604/azure-docs.hu-hu/articles/virtual-machines/windows/image-builder-gallery.md

 New-AzRoleDefinition -InputFile  ./aibRoleImageCreation.json

 # grant role definition to image builder service principal
-New-AzRoleAssignment -ObjectId $idenityNamePrincipalId -RoleDefinitionName $imageRoleDefName -Scope "/subscriptions/$subscriptionID/resourceGroups/$imageResourceGroup"
+New-AzRoleAssignment -ObjectId $identityNamePrincipalId -RoleDefinitionName $imageRoleDefName -Scope "/subscriptions/$subscriptionID/resourceGroups/$imageResourceGroup"

 ### NOTE: If you see this error: 'New-AzRoleDefinition: Role definition limit exceeded.
 No more role definitions can be created.'
 See this article to resolve:
 https://docs.microsoft.com/azure/role-based-access-control/troubleshooting